kalxas/rasdaman/doc/main/02_inst-guide.rst

    needs to be added before the ident lines to ``/etc/postgresql/9.4/main/pg_hba.conf`` on Debian 8, or ``/var/lib/pgsql/data/pg_hba.conf`` on CentOS 7: ::

-    # "local" is for Unix domain socket connections only
-    local   all         all                               trust
-    # IPv4 local connections:
+    host    all   petauser   localhost       md5
-    host    all         all         127.0.0.1/32          trust
+    host    all   petauser   127.0.0.1/32    md5
-    # IPv6 local connections:
-    host    all         all         ::1/128               trust
+    host    all   petauser   ::1/128         md5

 3. Reload PostgreSQL so that the new configuration will take effect: ::